Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Hellhound.md

       desc: "7 damage"
       traits:
           - name: "Natural even hit or miss"
-            desc: "The hellhound can make a fiery breath attack as a free action."
+            desc: "The hellhound can make a _fiery breath_ attack as a free action."
 traits:
     - name: "Resist fire 16+"
       desc: "When a fire attack targets this creature, the attacker must roll a natural 16+ on the attack roll or it only deals half damage."
 nastier_traits:
     - name: "Fiery aura"
-      desc: "Each creature engaged with a hellhound at the start of its turn takes 2d6 fire damage."
+      desc: "Each creature engaged with a hellhound at the start of its turn takes `dice: 2d6` fire damage."
 triggered_actions:
     - name: "C: Fiery breath +9 vs. PD (1d3 nearby enemies in a group)"
       desc: "10 fire damage"